rice-crc/voyages-api/README.md

                               # your working branch

 git add . && git commit       # Commit your changes to the working branch
+										# Repeat pulling changes and adding commits until
+										# your work is done

 git push origin HEAD          # Push the working branch to your fork and make gh pr create --fill           # a Pull Request to upstream/develop